-The subject lands are currently designated Commercial on Map 3 - Land Use of the City of Kitchener Official Plan.
-Lands designated Commercial s are intended to serve the day-to-day and weekly commercial needs of the surrounding community.
-The Commercial designation does not impose any maximum height, massing, or density limitations.

-Moreover, the lands are identified as Urban Corridor on Map 2 - Urban Structure of the Official Plan.
+The subject lands are currently designated Commercial Campus on Map 3 - Land Use of the City of Kitchener Official Plan.
+Lands designated Commercial Campus are intended to serve the day-to-day and weekly commercial needs of the surrounding community and are intended to be developed as comprehensively planned commercial uses functioning as a unit and consisting of individual buildings or multi-unit building groupings.
+The Commercial Campus designation does not impose any maximum height, massing, or density limitations.
+Moreover, the lands are identified as Major Transit Station Area (MTSA) on Map 2 - Urban Structure of the Official Plan.

 The applicant is proposing to change the land use designation of the subject lands from Commercial Campus to Mixed Use, along with Site Specific Policy Area 59.
+The applicant is not requesting to change the MTSA Urban Structure Component.

-Policy 15.D.4.1. of the OP confirms that the Mixed Use designation is an appropriate land use designation to be applied within an Urban Corridor.
-The Mixed Use designation plays an important role in achieving the planned function of the Intensification Areas of the City Urban Structure.
+Policy 15.D.4.1. of the OP confirms that the Mixed Use designation is an appropriate land use designation to be applied within an MTSA.
+The Mixed Use designation plays an important role in achieving the planned function of the Intensification Areas of the City Urban Structure, including MTSAs.
 Lands designated Mixed Use have the capacity to accommodate additional density and intensification.
 Development and redevelopment of lands within lands designated Mixed Use must implement a high standard of urban design.
 The Mixed Use designation permits medium and high rise residential uses as well as a wide range of non-residential uses, including:

 - compatible commercial uses such as, but not limited to, retail, commercial entertainment, restaurants, financial establishments;

-- personal services;
+- personal services:

 - office:

 - health-related uses such as health offices and health clinics and institutional uses such as daycare facilities, religious institutions, and educational establishments;

 - social service establishment; and,

 - studio and artisan-related uses.